KitwareMedical/itkARGUS-DARPA-POCUS_AI-Archive/manual-segmentation-windows-ImageViewer/README.md

 ## manual-segmentation-windows-ImageViewer

 This is a tool for quick-and-dirty manual segmentation of a group of images.
+It uses [ImageViewer](https://github.com/KitwareMedical/ImageViewer) to perform annotations.

 ### Usage